22-09-13 14-46-09 0964

 HACCP CHECKLISTS

 Generally applicable HACCP checklists are hard to find on the Internet.
 There is a simple reason for this: there are none.
-While many procedures in the food industry are very similar, each HACCP checklist is individual.
-Each food and each industry in itself, whether restaurant or meat processing, have different sources of danger and different measures.
-Therefore, you should always perform an accurate hazard analysis yourself or with external help.
+Although many processes in the food industry are very similar, every HACCP checklist is individual.
+Every food and every industry, whether restaurant or meat processing, has different sources of danger and different measures.
+You should therefore always carry out a precise hazard analysis yourself or with external help.
 In this way, costly mistakes can be avoided.

 Discover dangers

 The very first thing you should do is identify all possible sources of danger in and around your company.
 These can occur in many different places.
-For example, during production, storage or transport.
-These points are the "critical control points" which already appear in the name.
-At these points, explicit hazards are to be determined individually.
-An example: For foodstuffs that require an uninterrupted cold chain, the cold store and the refrigerated transport are possible critical points.
-The explicit hazard would be that the refrigeration has failed or has been set too low.
-This results in a concrete danger for the end customer.
+For example, during production, storage or transportation.
+These points are the "critical control points" that already appear in the name.
+The explicit hazards must be determined individually at these points.
+An example: For food that requires an uninterrupted cold chain, the cold store and refrigerated transportation are possible critical points.
+The explicit risk would be that the refrigeration fails or is set too low.
+This results in a concrete risk for the end customer.

-To determine whether there is a concrete danger at a critical control point, it is advisable to use a risk matrix.
+To determine whether there is a specific hazard at a critical control point, it is advisable to use a risk matrix.
 Here is an example.

 Combat dangers

 Identifying the hazards is the first step.
-Next, the prevention of these hazards must be ensured and, above all, logged.
-To do this, it must first be determined individually for each potential source of danger whether safety measures must be taken.
-Which measures are finally to be taken for which hazard is usually already specified or subject to precise regulations.
+The next step is to ensure that these hazards are prevented and, above all, recorded.
+To do this, it must first be determined individually for each potential source of danger whether safety measures need to be taken.
+Which measures are ultimately to be taken for which hazard is usually already defined or subject to precise regulations.
 However, exceptions are also possible here.
-However, it would go beyond the scope of this article to go into concrete measures.
-The best thing to do is to consult suitable experts to find out which measures should be taken in your company.
+However, it would go beyond the scope of this article to go into specific measures.
+It is best to consult suitable experts to find out what measures should be taken in your company.

 Example

-In a fruit processing plant, the danger of metal splinters getting into the fruit was identified, posing an enormous risk to the end consumer.
+In a fruit processing plant, the risk of metal splinters getting into the fruit was identified, posing a huge risk to the end consumer.
 A suitable measure would therefore be for all cartons to pass through a metal detector before leaving production.
-In this way, metal parts could be detected and removed.
-The risk was thus prevented.
-This measure must now be implemented and, above all, checked and recorded on a regular basis.
+This would allow metal parts to be detected and removed.
+The risk was therefore prevented.
+This measure now needs to be implemented and, above all, regularly checked and recorded.

 Logging and control

 As soon as the hazard identification process has been completed and all measures have been implemented, your HACCP concept is ready.
-However, by far the most important part is the logging.
-You must ensure that it can be proven at any time that you have implemented the HACCP concept.
+However, the most important part by far is the logging.
+You must ensure that you can prove at any time that you have implemented the HACCP concept.
 This is regularly checked by an auditor.
-If not all hazards are prevented, or if the logging is faulty, this can lead to production or delivery stops or even product recalls.
-These measures then continue until the danger can be eliminated.
+If not all hazards are prevented or the logging is incorrect, this can lead to production or delivery stops or even product recalls.
+These measures then continue until the risk can be eliminated.
 An absolute horror for any company.
-Because such incidents cause a deep hole in the annual financial statements or can even threaten the existence of the company.
+After all, incidents like these can leave a deep hole in the annual financial statements or even threaten a company's existence.

 Example

 A good example to illustrate this is transportation, which is relevant in almost all areas of the food industry.
-Once transportation has been identified as a source of hazards, they can begin to determine the explicit hazards.
+As soon as transportation has been identified as a source of danger, you can start to determine the explicit dangers.
 An example of this would be refrigeration or simply cleanliness and germ contamination.
-To make this "critical control point" HACCP compliant, exact specifications must be followed during cleaning.
-The truck drivers and employees who are to ensure cleanliness in truck trailers with the high-pressure cleaner must receive further training in order to be able to carry out and record the cleaning in a HACCP-compliant manner.
+In order to make this "critical control point" HACCP-compliant, precise cleaning specifications must be adhered to.
+The truck drivers and employees who are to ensure cleanliness in truck trailers with the high-pressure cleaner must receive further training in order to be able to carry out and record the cleaning in accordance with HACCP.
 This also results in a high level of bureaucracy for the company and the drivers.

 Cost savings

-Once your completed HACCP concept is in place, it's time for optimization.
-Keeping the HACCP concept running can be very expensive.
-It is therefore even more important that your HACCP concept remains agile.
-To save costs, you should always look for cheaper or more efficient measures.
+As soon as your completed HACCP concept is set up, it's time for optimization.
+Keeping HACCP concepts running can be very expensive.
+It is therefore all the more important that your HACCP concept always remains agile.
+In order to save costs, you should always be on the lookout for cheaper or more efficient measures.
 Of course, safety must not suffer as a result.
-One example of this is the KATMA CleanControl:
+One example of this is KATMA CleanControl:

 In future, truck loading compartments will be cleaned with the fully automated solution from KATMA CleanControl.
 This is a patented robot that cleans fully autonomously and in a standardized manner.
 It is not only faster and cheaper than cleaning with a high-pressure cleaner, but also significantly cleaner and more thorough.
 Thanks to standardization, each wash cycle is assigned a digital certificate that is valid as HACCP verification.
 This saves expensive training, time and money.
 The certification is automatically transferred to the carrier's TMS (transport management system or ERP) system and is as easy to present as a Covid certificate.
 By far the safest way to clean and the new standard of cleanliness.